codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 ## What is edit mode?

 You'll be edit vertices, edges, phaces and to change the shape of your mesh

+## What is object mode?

+You'll be able to move, rotate, and resize

 Description | Hotkey
 ------------|-----